marcelovani/skimlinks/README.md

 When you save a node, the links found in the fields will be checked using the Merchant API http://developers.skimlinks.com/merchant.html

-All domains will be added/removed to/from the whitelisted automatically when you save a node or when cron runs.
+All domains will be added/removed to/from the known domains automatically when you save a node or when cron runs.

-The blacklist is a global option that takes precedence over the whitelist and will avoid changing any link that points to a domain in the list.
+The blacklist is a global option that will avoid changing any link that points to a domain in the list.